Thiggel/Monotonic-Early-Exit/blogpost.md

 Figure 2 demonstrates that CALM shows a clear monotonic increase in confidence through the layers.
 The default model, however, gains confidence much later in the network, and FREE shows a more complex pattern: its confidence increases until the first exit point, drops slightly, and then increases again towards the end.
 Technically speaking, this means that the monotonicity assumption holds for both the default and CALM models, but the CALM model gains confidence much earlier in the network and therefore seems to be more fit for being used with early exiting.

 The results of these experiments show that the monotonicity assumption holds best for the CALM method.
-This suggests that CALM with its cross-entropy objective may be the best candidate for early exiting.
+This suggests that CALM with its layerwise weighted cross-entropy objective may be the best candidate for early exiting.
-With this method, exiting early at a certain layer has a high likelihood of yielding the same prediction as continuing through all layers.
+With this method, exiting early at a certain layer has a high likelihood of yielding the same prediction as if the input went through all layers.

 ### Easy and Difficult Sequences: Understanding Hidden State Saturation
-In the previous section, we found that a Transformer model trained with a weighted cross-entropy objective exhibits a monotonic pattern in token predictions.
+In the previous section, we found that a Transformer model trained with a layerwise weighted cross-entropy objective exhibits a monotonic pattern in token predictions.
 However, this doesn’t mean the model can confidently exit early on every possible sequence.
 Some sequences are more straightforward ("easy") while others are more ambiguous ("difficult").
 For instance, consider the sequence "*One of the biggest cities in the world is New _*".
 The next word is likely to be "*York*" because it's a well-known fact.
 In contrast, the sequence "*The students went to _*" is harder to predict without additional context.

 To further investigate what happens in early exiting, in this section, we look at which sequences are "easy" for the model, and which are "difficult".
-We say that a sequence is "easy" if for that sequence the hidden state at the early layers is already almost the same as it will be after the final layer.
+We say that a sequence is "easy" if the hidden states at the early layers are almost the same as the ones after the final layer.
 We call such a hidden state saturated.
 Intuitively, this means that early on in the forward pass the model has almost the same idea about which token comes next as after the full pass.

 We use the CNN Daily Mail summarization dataset, selecting 2500 examples from the validation set.
-These sequences are fed into a T5-large model using the weights from the CALM method in an autoregressive manner, recording the hidden states at each layer.
-With this procedure, we generate 24 hidden states per sequence, given the T5 model has 24 layers.

-We compute the cosine similarity between the last hidden state (used for the next token prediction) and the hidden states from each previous layer.
-This similarity vector shows how quickly hidden states saturate.
-If hidden states become similar to the final state after just a few layers (e.g., 4-6 layers), further computation yields minimal benefits.
+These sequences are fed into a T5 model using the weights from the CALM method in an autoregressive manner, recording the hidden states at each layer.
+With this procedure, we generate 24 hidden states per sequence, since the T5-large model has 24 layers.
+We then compute the cosine similarities between the last hidden state (used for the next token prediction) and the hidden states from each previous layer.
+The obtained similarities show how quickly hidden states saturate.
+If hidden states of a sequence become similar to the final state after just a few layers (e.g., 4-6 layers), further computation yields minimal benefits.
 We classify such sequences as "easy".
 Conversely, sequences requiring almost the entire network to saturate are "difficult".
-To find these sequences, we calculate the mean similarity to the final hidden state across layers for each sequence, and label the 1000 sequences with the highest mean similarity as "easy" and the 1000 sequences with the lowest mean similarity as "difficult".
+To categorize the sequences, we compute the average similarity between the hidden states from all layers and the final hidden state for each sequence.
+We then label the 1000 sequences with the highest average similarity as "easy" and the 1000 sequences with the lowest average similarity as "difficult".

-In these experiments, we are investigating two things: the saturation of the hidden states and the monotonicity of the hidden state similarities.
-We say that the hidden state is saturated at layer *N* if the cosine similarity between the hidden state of that layer and the hidden state of the last layer in the network is equal to or larger than 0.9.
+Here we are investigating two things: the saturation of the hidden states and the monotonicity of the hidden state similarities.
+We say that the hidden state is saturated at layer *N* if the cosine similarity between the hidden state of that layer and the hidden state of the last layer in the network is at least 0.9.
 The threshold of 0.9 was chosen empirically after experimenting with the hidden states of various sequences.

 > [!NOTE]
 > A saturated hidden state does not imply that the prediction cannot change.
-Small changes in the hidden states may lead to different predictions.
+Small changes in the hidden state may lead to different predictions.
+It may be the case that two hidden states with a very high cosine similarity (e.g. 0.999) lead to different predictions.
-> Also, we don't know what the proper threshold for classifying a state as saturated is.
-In some cases, it may be the case that the cosine similarity between two hidden states is 0.999, but the predictions made by those layers are different.
-> Nonetheless, looking at the similarity of hidden states across layers, gives us some insight into how feasible early exiting is, and which sequences are "easy" and "difficult".
+> Nonetheless, looking at the similarity of hidden states across layers gives us some insight into how feasible early exiting is, and which sequences are "easy" and "difficult" for the network.

-[reference the table somewhere]

 |  | Easy sequences | Difficult sequences |
 | :--- | :---: | :---: |